emmajanedrews/base-template/_drafts/what-is-the-mls-and-what-does-it-do.md

 {% include youtube.html %}

-The MLS has changed a lot over the last 15 years.
-Here’s what you need to know.
+<center>The MLS has changed a lot over the last 15 years.
+Here’s what you need to know.</center>

 We’ve been getting quite a few questions lately about the multiple listing service (MLS), what it is, and what it does.
 There are a few things confusing people about the system, so I wanted to clear the air today.